-This page was updated on January 20th, 2022.
+This page was updated on October 31st, 2023.

 Note: this page is intended to provide general information and does not constitute legal advice.
 Please consult an attorney barred in your state for advice about a specific legal matter.

+While there is nothing preventing landlords from filing an eviction in court, renters do have rights.
 Across the country, renters have a constitutional right to due process, which means they have the right to be heard and can dispute an eviction in court.
-Although it is not common, in some specific places, tenants might have to post a bond–pay the rent that they owe to an account held by the court system in order to dispute their eviction.
+Although it is not common, in some specific places like Florida, tenants might have to post a bond to get a hearing.
+In other words, they have to pay the rent they owe to an account held by the court system in order to dispute their eviction.

 A “notice to vacate” is the first step in a process that can last weeks or even months.
 Most states require landlords to give you a notice of their intent to file an eviction.
 States have different requirements for what a notice to vacate looks like: it might be a piece of paper taped on the door or sent by certified mail, or your landlord might contact you in person or over the phone to let you know that they intend to file an eviction case against you.

 If the judge decides in favor of the landlord, the judge may issue a writ of possession.
 Renters can appeal the decision, leave the property, or wait until the sheriff or other party executes the writ by removing the renters’ possessions out of the unit.

 In some states and cities, there might be regulations that allow tenants to catch up in rent or create a grace period before starting an eviction court case.
-Contact legal services and 2-1-1 to ask about the regulations where you live.
+Contact legal services and 2-1-1 to inquire about the regulations where you live.
 Ask whether landlords are required to accept late payments, and whether the court must dismiss your eviction case if you pay what you owe before your eviction hearing.